Anja Karliczek: Member of Parliament, 2013–present

 Karliczek has been a member of the Bundestag since the 2013 elections, representing Steinfurt III.
 Between 2013 and 2018, she was a member of the Finance Committee, where she served as the CDU/CSU parliamentary group’s rapporteur on occupational and fully funded pension schemes and employee shareholding.
 From 2017, she also served as deputy of Michael Grosse-Brömer in his role as First Secretary of the parliamentary group.
 In this capacity, she was a member of the parliament’s Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.

 In addition to her committee assignments, Karliczek is a member of the German-Slovenian Parliamentary Friendship Group.
 Within the CDU/CSU, she is a member of MIT, its pro-business wing.
 She also belongs to the Münsterland Circle (Münsterlandrunde) which brings together all parliamentarians from the eponymous region in Westphalia; it also includes Sybille Benning and Jens Spahn, among others.

 Since the 2021 elections, Karliczek has been serving on the Committee on Tourism and the Committee on the Environment, Nature Conservation, Nuclear Safety, and Consumer Protection.
-She is also her parliamentary group’s spokesperson for tourism.
+From 2021 to 2025, she was also her parliamentary group’s spokesperson for tourism.

 In the negotiations to form a coalition government of the CDU and Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Karliczek led her party’s delegation in the working group on research, innovation and digitization.

+Since 2025, Karliczek has been serving as chairwoman of the German Parliament's Committee on Tourism.

 Federal Minister of Education and Research, 2018–2021

-In her capacity as minister, Karliczek is a member of the Joint Science Conference (GWK), a body which deals with all questions of research funding, science and research policy strategies and the science system that jointly affect Germany’s federal government and its 16 federal states.
+In her capacity as minister, Karliczek was a member of the Joint Science Conference (GWK), a body which deals with all questions of research funding, science and research policy strategies and the science system that jointly affect Germany’s federal government and its 16 federal states.

 During Karliczek’s term, the German government introduced annual incentives worth 1.25 billion euros in 2019 aimed at supporting corporate research and development and boosting investments in cutting-edge technologies.
 In 2021, she publicly opposed proposals from the European Commission to restrict the right of scientists based in non-EU countries to collaborate in EU-funded projects on sensitive parts of the bloc’s €90 billion Horizon Europe scientific co-operation programme.

 As a representative of the German government, Karliczek was part of the delegation accompanying President Emmanuel Macron of France on his state visit to China in November 2019.